-Learn your part, put on headphone or ear buds and play along.
+YouTube has many piano duets you can enjoy.
+You play primo.
+The score for this piece is available, free of charge and registration, through the link above.
+Learn your part then put on headphones, or ear buds and play along.
 Remember YouTube videos can be slowed if required.

 www.finchcocks.com/Finchcock Piano Courses UK

 I'm dreaming. of one week of piano with first rate tutors, delicious food, and flowing wine at this adult piano retreat in the UK.
 Click above for more inf.

 revised November 2022